neuviemeporte/mzretools/README.md

 What is it?
 -----------

-dostrace is a utility to help me with reverse engineering MS-DOS games.
+dostrace is a utility to help with reverse engineering MS-DOS games.

 I started out disassembling the game I was interested in, with plans to rewrite it in C, as I went along, but the outcome was not guaranteed to be correct, with a lot of potential for introducing mistakes along the way.